 Scale Covariance and the Metacontinuum

-Abstract.
-We propose that cosmic “expansion” is not a ballooning of an external volume but the stepwise opening of interior degrees of freedom across fractal levels of a hexagonal field.
-A one-dimensional hex harmonic seeds a 2D Allen Orbital Lattice (AOL) plane; symmetry breaking ignites a 3D hexagonal supercell (the Big-Bang moment), after which dynamics are stored and related through an eight-vector meta-frame (a tesseract-like registry of frames).
+“Expansion” is modeled as stepwise opening of interior degrees of freedom across fractal levels of a hex-based field, not the ballooning of an external volume.
+A one-dimensional hex harmonic seeds a 2D Allen Orbital Lattice (AOL) plane; sustained planarity cannot fully differentiate, so a symmetry break opens a new axis, yielding a 3D hexagonal supercell that functions as the cosmological ignition event.
+After ignition, dynamics are stored and related through an eight-vector registry (six lateral projections plus an up-down coupling pair).
 A boundaryless metacontinuum mediates recursion between stacked, scale-disjoint universes.
-“Flatness” emerges naturally as planar coherence within each sheet.
+“Flatness” emerges as planar coherence within each sheet, with adjacent-tier curvature not projecting into the local sheet.

-1. From 1D Hex Harmonic → 2D Lattice → 3D Supercell
+1. 1D Hex Harmonic to 2D Lattice to 3D Supercell

-Supercell from hexagonals: 1D seed → 2D lattice → 3D hexagonal-prism supercell with 8 projection vectors
+Supercell emergence: 1D hex harmonic seed to 2D AOL plane to 3D hexagonal supercell with eight projection vectors

-Viewed end-on, recursive scale reads as “distance”; viewed side-on, it reveals stacked windows (rings).
-The angle of fractal depth captures how small per-level realignments accumulate into apparent curvature over long ranges.
-In the AOL basis, the 60° hex edge and its complementary 30° projection form the reciprocal pair that maps scale to space.
+When viewed end-on, recursive scale can appear as distance.
+When viewed side-on, it resolves as stacked windows (rings) that are scale-disjoint.
+The angle of fractal depth describes how small per-level realignments accumulate into apparent curvature over long baselines.
+In an AOL basis, the 60-degree edge and its complementary 30-degree projection form a reciprocal mapping between scale progression and spatial projection.

 3. Stacked Universes and the Metacontinuum

-Each lattice level is a self-contained domain (“universe”) with its own metric.
-Between levels lies a metacontinuum—a dimensionless boundary where units collapse and only relations persist.
-A hexagonal π-particle (a coherence seed) transits this boundary and unfolds a new AOL sheet: a new fractal window.
-Levels are scale-disjoint and mutually invisible to local instrumentation.
+Each lattice level is treated as a self-contained domain with its own local metric regime.
+Between levels is the metacontinuum: a boundary of relation rather than distance, where unit-meaning collapses and only invariant relations persist.
+A pi-particle (hex coherence seed) is defined as the minimal closed loop capable of transiting the boundary and unfolding a new AOL sheet as a new fractal window.
+Levels are scale-disjoint and mutually invisible to local instrumentation because measurement primitives are anchored to the active sheet.

-Planar hex propagation makes the global mean curvature of each universe’s sheet approximately zero.
-Curvature belonging to adjacent tiers does not project into the local sheet, explaining observed near-flatness without fine-tuning.
+Planar hex propagation produces a near-zero global mean curvature within each active sheet.
+Curvature belonging to adjacent tiers does not project into the local sheet, so observed near-flatness follows from sheet coherence rather than fine tuning.

 6. Testable Implications

-• Fractal field convergence: Recursive refinement of boundary geometry should converge physical fields (potential, charge, stress) in a manner analogous to mesh subdivision—predicting edge/corner intensification profiles consistent with AOL sub-lattices.
+• Fractal boundary convergence: Recursive refinement of boundary geometry should produce convergent intensification profiles at edges and corners consistent with AOL sub-lattice structure.

-• Scale-covariant drifts: Small anomalies that track with logarithmic scale (rather than linear distance) in lensing, background correlations, or structure growth indicate the angle-of-depth mapping.
+• Scale-covariant drift signatures: Anomalies that track with logarithmic scale progression rather than linear distance in lensing residuals, background correlations, or structure growth support the depth-angle mapping.

-• Self-similar sub-lattice: Each boundary hex resolves into a miniature AOL, preserving ratios at new resolution levels.
+• Self-similar sub-lattice: A refinement where each boundary hex resolves into a smaller AOL preserving ratio relations at a new resolution level.

 8. Conclusion